weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 We will need something (wego update, separate script or binary) to update existing installations.

 **This ADR is only proposing a change to the directory structure.
-It is not implying that a cluster can only have a single wego repository; that a git repository may only contain a single wego layout;  that we will no longer support storing the GOAT in an application configuration repo that results from using `wego app add .`.
+It is not implying a cluster can only have a single wego repository; a git repository may only contain a single wego layout;  that we will no longer support storing the GOAT in an application configuration repo that results from using `wego app add .`.
 However, these should be considered as this new structure handles these use cases, simplifying our implementation.**

 ## Complete example

-_NOTE: while the example below shows application manaifests under the billing application, we recommend the application manifests live outside the .weave-gitops structure._
+_NOTE: while the example below shows application manifests under the billing application, we recommend the application manifests live outside the .weave-gitops structure._

 ```bash
 .weave-gitops/